“Sticks and stones may break my bones, but words will never hurt me.”

 Words can deceive

 Sadly, lying has become a normal part of our everyday life.
-We even make lying acceptable by calling it a “white lie.”
-No, there is no such thing as a “white lie” or a good lie, all lies are dark and evil.
+We even try to make lying acceptable by calling it a “white lie.”
+No, there is no such thing as a “white lie” or a good lie; all lies are bad.

 “Lying lips are an abomination to the Lord, but those who act faithfully are his delight.”